Using embedded buttons for Apple Pay and Google Pay payments

 };

-Figure 11.
-Example of specifying the shipping address provided by the customer
+Figure 13.
+Example of passing the shipping address provided by the customer

 {